 My elbows are very sore and red and this is particularly worse on the colder days and after having a bath.
 I have started with smaller patches that seem to appear on my skin and then disappear in time.

 The back of my head and scalp have been extremely itchy and sore if I scratch!
 This is always worse if I don’t wash my hair for a few days (bye bye dry shampoo that’s for sure).
-It generally isn’t very pleasant, is very sore, bleeds and itches.
+It generally isn’t very pleasant, is very sore, bleeds and itches. do worry about patches of hair coming out and I would need lilyhair human hair extensions for girls but so far I have been ok.

 Treating my Psoriasis After a Baby